Scriptim/TheMorpheusRedditBot/README.md

 All logs are written to the console and to a `themorpheusbot.log` file by default.
 If you want to disable logging to the file, open `logger.js` and change the first line to `const logToFile = false`.
 The log file will still be created however there will be no output logged to it.

+Regardless of this, logs of level `error` or higher are always written to `themorpheusbot.error.log`.

 ## GitHub Issues

 You can use the [Issues Page](https://github.com/Scriptim/TheMorpheusRedditBot/issues "Issues") to